How Much Does a Tiny House Cost?

 • Start with used appliances and furnishings.
 Scaled-down fridges, freezers, and tiny showers often cost more than their standard big brothers, but construction reuse-it centers can turn up a wealth of used-but-still-OK small fixtures.
 You can always update later.

 • Do some of the work yourself.
-It’s a good idea to leave the framing, wiring, plumbing, and ductwork to the pros, but consider installing the roof shingles, painting, or sealing and weatherproofing if you have some building knowledge.
+It may not be possible to avoid the cost to frame a house or to avoid paying for wiring, plumbing, and ductwork, since these are best left to the pros.
+However, consider installing the roof shingles, taking on the exterior house painting, or sealing and weatherproofing if you have some building knowledge.

 • Keep the design simple.
 Some tiny houses are works of art.
 If function is more important to you than appearance, though, opt for a more straightforward design that will save you some money.